Welcome to Conway, Arkansas!

 Cadron Post was organized and chartered December 13, 1979.
 Cadron Post is named for a post office which was established May 3, 1820, at Cadron on the Arkansas River.
 The Post was a regular stop on the Butterfield Mail Route from Memphis to San Francisco.
 This post office remained open until 1832.

 One of the early explorers and settlers of the Cadron Creek area was John Standlee who found a home here with his sons in the early 1800s.
-They built three small cabins and subsisted entirely on wild game; buffalos, bears, elk, deer and turkey, and traded at Cadron Town, the first settlement of Cadron nears its mouth at the Arkansas River.
-The Osage were bitter enemies of the early settlers and they were constantly “harrassed by the savages and tormented by wild beast.”
+They built three small cabins and subsisted entirely on wild game, buffalo, bear, elk, deer, and turkey, and traded at Cadron Town, the first settlement of Cadron near the mouth of the Arkansas River.
 Many historical sites have been restored and preserved but many others are lost to the wilderness.

 Cadron Post Chapter meets on the 3rd Saturday of each month.